Tomorrow (Silverchair song): Live performances

 On 9 December 1995, Silverchair performed the songs "Tomorrow" and "Pure Massacre" on Saturday Night Live, hosted by David Alan Grier.

-Appearances in other media
+Other appearances

-"Tomorrow" was used in "The Mystery of Morning Wood", an episode on season six of Beavis and Butt-head, in 1995.
-At the start of the episode the two main characters are singing Boston's "More Than a Feeling", then concluded that the song was stupid and ended by stating how the video fails to disturb them.
 The version of "Tomorrow" included on Frogstomp appeared on the ARIA Awards 20th Anniversary compilation in 2006.

 Parody

 Australian band Silverpram released a parody version of "Tomorrow", titled "Frogstamp", in October 1995.
 The lyrics of the parody focused on the young age of the Silverchair band members at the time, with the chorus lyrics changed to "I turn four tomorrow."
 The single peaked at No. 72 on the Australian ARIA Singles Chart and was nominated for "Best Comedy Release" at the ARIA Music Awards of 1996.

 Tomorrow EP and other releases

-The Tomorrow EP was released on 16 September 1994 by record label Murmur.
+The Tomorrow EP was released on 19 September 1994 by record label Murmur.
 200,000 units of the EP were sold in three months.
 The song "Blind" was included on Triple J: Eleven – A Very Loud Compilation in 1994.
 The song was later included on the vinyl release of Frogstomp in 1995.

 A version of "Stoned" with re-recorded vocals was included on the Mallrats soundtrack on October 17, 1995.
 A re-recorded version of "Blind" appeared on The Cable Guy soundtrack on May 21, 1996.
 The re-recorded version of "Blind" was included on Silverchair's compilation albums The Best Of: Volume 1 in November 2000 and Rarities 1994–1999 in December 2002.
 The Tomorrow EP and live recordings of "Tomorrow" and "Blind" were included on the bonus "Rarities" CD on the Frogstomp: 20th Anniversary remaster, released on 27 March 2015.
 Live video performances of "Blind" and "Tomorrow" from June 1995 are included on the Frogstomp: 20th Anniversary Deluxe Edition bonus DVD.
 On the 2015 remaster, a portion of the guitar solo is omitted on the track "Acid Rain".

 The band said the following about the four songs included on the Tomorrow EP during an interview with The Buzz Magazine in September 1994: Blind, that's the heavier one, that's a really good song, that really gets you going and it's a lot heavier than the other ones and we've probably started up more of those heavier ones than ballady ones.
 Acid Rain we like.
 Tomorrow was probably the first strong original that came out of the band.
 Stoned, well none of us really liked that but Sony thought it sounded great so we thought we'll just put it on there for a throwaway song or something.